 The Authority's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
-Risk management is carried out by the Adur-Worthing shared service, under policies approved by the Authority in the Treasury Management Strategy Statement and Annual Investment Strategy 2016/17 to 2018/19.
+Risk management is carried out by the Adur-Worthing shared service, under policies approved by the Authority in the annual Treasury Management Strategy Statement and Annual Investment Strategy.
 The Authority provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.